Filter Results (682)

-- Evaluate benefits of cloud-based vs. on-premise solutions: Weigh the pros and cons of each deployment option.
+- Evaluate benefits of cloud-based vs on-premise solutions: Weigh the pros and cons of each deployment option.
 A cloud-based solution has a monthly subscription fee and the vendor handles software maintenance and updates.
-You don’t need to purchase additional hardware or infrastructure.
-However, an on-premise solution requires your own hardware and skilled IT staff to customize it.
+You don't need to purchase additional hardware or infrastructure.
+However, an on-premise solution requires your own hardware and skilled IT staff to customise it.
 Small companies, especially, will find that cloud-based solutions are easier to set up and use.

 - Ensure support for mobile commerce: Google's mobile-first indexing requires your website to be mobile friendly for your products to rank high in SERP.
 Before you choose an eCommerce solution, check whether it's equipped to create online stores that deliver a mobile-friendly experience.

 - Check for integration with third-party apps: Integrating various third-party applications, such as payment options, subscription management software, customer support solutions, review platforms, and shipping carriers, are integral for an online store.
 Explore the integrations that eCommerce software vendors offer and whether they support the third-party apps you use or plan to use.
-Also, if you want to sell on social platforms (i.e., Facebook) or digital marketplaces (i.e., Amazon or eBay), ensure that the vendor lets you integrate these platforms.
+Also, if you want to sell on social platforms (i.e. Facebook) or digital marketplaces (i.e. Amazon or eBay), ensure that the vendor lets you integrate these platforms.

 Relevant eCommerce software trends

-- eCommerce software vendors to add AR capabilities: Augmented reality (AR) lets customers view a product in their own surroundings—whether a sofa looks good in their living room or if a lip color suits their skin tone.
+- eCommerce software vendors to add AR capabilities: Augmented reality (AR) lets customers view a product in their own surroundings—whether a sofa looks good in their living room or if a lip colour suits their skin tone.
 Some vendors already support AR capability.
 With the number of customers shopping online with AR and in-store increasing to 100 million by 2020, the number of vendors offering AR will also increase.

 - Integrating chatbots to be a key functionality: Many eCommerce software providers are offering chatbots designed for sales, customer support, marketing, and social platforms.
 The integration is being enabled via API, plug-ins, or in the provider's app store.
 In 2020, 25% of customer interactions may involve chatbots as vendors will continue to evolve their offerings.